-In the bomb dump towers, we had to check radios out at the armory.
+In the bomb dump towers, we used radios checked out from the armory.
 They were the HT200 radios [photo right], but we called them bag-phones because they were issued in a carry bag.
-However, in the QRT, we didn't have individual radios assigned, so I didn't have one and didn't hear a peep about things happening anywhere else at the time.
+However, in the QRT, we didn't have individual radios assigned, so things happening anywhere else was unknown to us at the time.
 All I knew was we were under Sarge's command and I didn't hear a thing over his radio.
 That was enough then, as he took care of the big picture and we focused on whatever was before us.
+HT200 Radio, used in Vietnam, Click full view.

-about 0315 hours, 31 January 1968
+About 0310 hours, 31 January 1968

-A short distance from Bunker Hill-10, our QRT truck was driving with its light off and stopped.
+A short distance from Bunker Hill-10, our QRT truck was driving with its lights off and stopped.
 I think Sarge just said, Follow Me (and meant it) and he'd give us our orders when we got there.
 So, we just bailed out and hustled, following the Sarge at a fast pace, trying to keep up with him (I wish I could remember his name).

 We moved forward with weapons at the ready...I don't think it was very far, but all the while you could hear weapons fire growing in intensity and volume, in and outbound.
 Our QRT team were all SPs; I don't think we had augmentees with us at that time.
 Other QRT teams were arriving and our overall numbers seemed to be growing-so were the numbers of enemy penetrating the perimeter wire.
-I could see the enemy's crazed muzzle flashes, like fire-flies gone nova; and green tracers fired wildly and gliding deceptively-slow into the heavens like fading molten-string necklaces.
+I could see the enemy's crazed muzzle flashes, like fireflies gone nova; and green tracers fired wildly and gliding deceptively-slow into the heavens like fading molten-string necklaces.
 We were very nervous (okay...scared stuff-less) being our first time in combat and all.